-Cars use turn signals to let traffic know what they will do next. bicycles shoud too!
-Using hand signas will show traffic if you plan to turn or stop.
-LEFT TURN my decision, learning that these two cities both have spent many dollars improving their bike friendly infrastructure.
-Compared to several years back, cyclists today will find dedicated or protected cycling lanes and more bike trails.
-Today you will find lanes along roads that will assist you in connecting to many popular trail systems.
-With those improvements in place, I found safe routes perfect for family bike outings.
+Exploring Tampa/St. Pete bike trails for your next vacation by Russ Lowthian Everyone needs a break, especially after the weather turns cold here in the upper Midwest.
+Recently I attended a bicycle tourism conference in Florida.
+Having heard many good things about the bike friendly options in the Tampa/St. Pete area, I wanted to check it out for myself.
+It also helped my decision learning that these two cities have spent several million dollars improving their bike friendly infrastructure.
+Compared to my visit several years back, cyclists today will find dedicated or protected cycling lanes and more bike trails.
+These bike lanes make it easy to connect to many popular trail systems.
+With many improvements in place, I found several safe routes perfect for any family bike outing.
 As you will note below many of the trails link up with parks, museums, aquariums, beaches, etc.!
 Bike rental options in the Tampa/St. Pete area